chirix33/hospital_mgt_api/README.md

 # Node.js/TypeScript with Prisma

 This is a modern Node.js/TypeScript project using Prisma ORM.
+This is project for my Spring 2025 Back End Development Class, under the instruction of  [Professor Raj Krishnan (Microsoft)](https://www.linkedin.com/in/raj-krishnan).

 ## Prerequisites